zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Troubleshooting-the-Sage-50-UK-Connector.md

 * This may be another user, if Zynk is using a shared Sage user account like 'manager'
 * This may be another instance of Zynk, if Zynk runs on a schedule, and the scheduled workflow run was interrupted before Zynk logged out.

-To resolve this issue, log the user out of Sage (e.g. open Sage, login, then logoff and close Sage)
+To resolve this issue, log the user out of Sage (e.g. open Sage, login, then logoff and close Sage).

 ## Sage 50 2018 (v24 onwards) - Running reporting tasks results in 'The field xxxx does not exist' error
 When Exporting/Generating Reports from Sage 50 2018 (v24 onwards) via Zynk, you might see an error like the following: